pnp/powershell/documentation/Set-PnPPage.md

 ```

 ### -Translate
-Creates multilingual pages for all the languages specified in the site collection
+Creates multilingual pages for all the languages specified in the site collection.

 ```yaml
 Type: SwitchParameter